linzhi-tao/Precision_study/README.md

 # PEB and LOO Analyses for the precision study

 This repository contains MATLAB scripts for conducting second-level DCM analyses using Parametric Empirical Bayes (PEB) and Leave-One-Out (LOO) cross-validation.
-The analyses focus on the modulation of specific connections under a high-precision experimental condition.
+The analyses focus on the modulatory connectivity between the insula, pulvinar, and V1, elicited by a high-precision condition in the experiment.

 ---